RecuencoJones/CustomersDemo-JS/README.md

 The integration was really simple, just adding [.travis.yml](./.travis.yml) file with very few configurations and we get builds per push and pull request checks.

-Unfortunately, the public sonarqube instance does not have the required [TypeScript plugin](https://github.com/Pablissimo/SonarTsPlugin), but any instance with it could analyze the source code using [the sonar configuration](./sonar-project.properties).
+Also, sonarqube metrics can be found in the public sonarqube instance, check the [configuration of this project](./sonar-project.properties).

 ## Dockerizing